cassiozen/mithryn-ttrpg/players guide.md

 #### Control and Freedom

-This is a land where history was erased and silence has been enforced for generations, but where people still find ways to resist — through quiet defiance, whispered stories, or simply surviving.
+This is a land where history has been erased and silence has been enforced for generations, but where people still find ways to resist — through quiet defiance, whispered stories, or simply by surviving.
 You’ll face questions about power: who holds it, how it is maintained, and what happens when it begins to slip.

 #### Awakening

 There are forces at play that cannot be fully explained with the knowledge you have — a shimmer in the corner of your eye, a warmth in the air that feels like promise.

-As the campaign unfolds, this “awakening” will move from background atmosphere into the heart of your journey.
+As the campaign unfolds, this “awakening” will shift from a background atmosphere to the heart of your journey.
 Together, you’ll shape how it unravels — and what kind of future it might bring.

 ---